-Valuation of Financial Royalty Assets and related Interest Income Description of the Matter As disclosed in Note 6 to the consolidated financial statements, the Company's total financial royalty assets, net, were carried at \$14,332,596 thousand as of December 31, 2021.
-For the year ended December 31, 2021, the Company recognized income from financial royalty assets of \$2,065,083 thousand.
-As explained in Note 2 to the consolidated financial statements, the Company's financial royalty assets are measured at amortized cost using the prospective effective interest rate method.
-Auditing the valuation of the financial royalty assets and related interest income involved complex auditor judgment, because the assumptions used by management to forecast the expected cash flows from the underlying royalties are forward-looking and are therefore affected by future economic and market conditions, such as the impact of the entry of competing or generic products to the market, among other uncertainties.
-The key assumptions used in the valuation of the financial royalty assets and related interest income are product growth rates applied to forecasted sales in the later years in the royalty life and the royalty duration.
-How We Addressed the Matter in Our Audit To test the valuation of the financial royalty assets and related interest income, our audit procedures included, among others, evaluating the methodology and completeness and accuracy of the data used to develop the key assumptions identified above.
+We obtained an understanding, evaluated the design and tested the operating effectiveness of controls related to the valuation of financial royalty assets and related interest income.
+This included testing controls over management's review of the significant assumptions and other inputs used in estimating the royalty duration and product growth rates.

+To test the valuation of the financial royalty assets and related interest income, our audit procedures included, among others, evaluating the methodology and completeness and accuracy of the data used to develop the key assumptions identified above.
 For example, with the support of statistical modelling specialists, we evaluated management's statistical methodology for sales growth forecasts and performed sensitivity analysis over the resulting forecasted product sales.
 We also tested the inputs to the model, principally comprising historic product sales and third-party analyst estimates of nearer-term sales amounts, by comparing to analyst reports or published sales information.
 For royalty duration, among other procedures, we compared management's assessment of the likely date of expiry of the Company's cash flows against original purchase agreements, as well as independently assessing the royalty duration against available published information sources, such as those from regulatory bodies, counterparties, and product marketers.

 We assessed the historical accuracy of management's estimates by comparing expected cash flows to actual cash receipts.
 We also evaluated the related disclosures in the consolidated financial statements.

-/s/ Ernst & Young
+/s/ Ernst & Young LLP

-We have served as the Company's auditor since 2003.
+We have served as the Company's auditor since 2022.

-Dublin, Ireland February 15, 2022
+New York, New York February 15, 2023